opencadc/canfar-portal/docs/quick_start_en.md

 * access CADC VOSpace storage
 * launch batch jobs running the pipeline installed on the VM

 This guide is mostly geared to do data processing.
-If you just want to access the regular Compute Canada cloud, we suggest [this guide](https://docs.computecanada.ca/wiki/Cloud_Quick_Start).
+If you just want to access the regular Compute Canada cloud to build non-batch VMs, we suggest [this guide](https://docs.computecanada.ca/wiki/Cloud_Quick_Start).

 ## Registration and Resource Allocation

-Before starting this example, you will need to have a CADC account ([register](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html)).
+Before starting this tutorial, you will need to have a CADC account ([register](https://www.cadc-ccda.hia-iha.nrc-cnrc.gc.ca/en/auth/request.html)).

 Once registered, send an email to [CANFAR support](mailto:support@canfar.net) and include:
 * your CADC account name
-* a rough amount of required resources (storage capacity and processing capabilities)
+* a rough amount of required resources (storage capacity and processing capabilities), and if you need batch processing
 * a few sentences describing what you want to do.

 Your request will be reviewed and you will be contacted by the CANFAR team which will also take care of your registration to Compute Canada infrastructure.

 Once registered, make note of your:
-* ```[username]```: your CADC username
+* ```[username]``` is your CADC username
-* ```[VOSpace]```: the short name of the VOSpace you requested access
+* ```[VOSpace]``` is the short name of the VOSpace you requested access
-* ```[project]```: the OpenStack project name you requested access
+* ```[project]``` is the OpenStack project name you requested access

 ## Create a Virtual Machine

 To access and manage your VM with OpenStack, we suggest using the  dashboard at Compute Canada.
 [Log into the dashboard](https://arbutus.cloud.computecanada.ca).
 Provide your ```[username]```.

-Each resource allocation corresponds to an OpenStack **[project]**.
+Each resource allocation corresponds to an OpenStack ```[project]```.
 A user may be a member of multiple projects, and a project usually has multiple users.
 A pull-down menu near the top-left allows you to select between the different projects that you are a member of.
 You can go over [these instructions](https://docs.computecanada.ca/wiki/Creating_a_Linux_VM) which we summarize in the 4 next sections.

 ### Import an ssh public key

-Access to VMs is facilitated by SSH key pairs rather than less secure user name / password.
+Access to VMs is facilitated by [SSH key pairs](https://docs.computecanada.ca/wiki/SSH_Keys) rather than less secure user name / password.
 A private key resides on your own computer, and the public key is copied to all machines that you wish to connect to.

-- If you have not yet created a key pair on your system, run **ssh-keygen** on this local machine to generate one or follow this [documentation](https://help.github.com/articles/generating-ssh-keys/) for example.
+- If you have not yet created a key pair on your system, run **ssh-keygen** on this local machine to generate one or follow this [documentation](https://docs.computecanada.ca/wiki/SSH_Keys) for example.
 - On the dashboard, click on **Compute**, switch to the **Key Pairs** tab and click on the **Import Key Pair** button (top-right).
 - Choose a meaningful name for the key, and then copy and paste the contents of `~/.ssh/id_rsa.pub` from the machine you plan to ssh from into the **Public Key** window.